IEEEBerkeley/hope-www/labs/charger/layout.rst

 1. Find footprints for the parts you picked in KiCad's footprint library or online.
 If you cannot find a footprint, create it yourself.

    #.
+Hint, you will probably need to make the USB footprint yourself.
+Check
+      the datasheet to make sure you are creating the footprint correctly.
+   #.
+Double hint, if you're stuck click `here <http://kicadhowto.wikidot.com/mcf1foot1>`_

+#.
 Check all your footprints, except for standard passives, against the
    manufacturer data sheet.